elijahboston/devblog/src/posts/experiment-react-hooks-generators.md

 ---
-path: "/react-hooks-with-generators"
+path: "/experiment-react-hooks-with-generators"
 date: "2019-05-04"
-title: "Using React Hooks with Generators"
+title: "Experiment: Using React Hooks with Generators"
-summary: "I "
+summary: "Sometimes when I encounter a concept that's hard for me to wrap my head around I find it helps to try using the concept in an actual scenario.
+For this article we'll learn a bit about ES6 generators by building a very simple React app to demonstrate their behavior."
 ---

-# Using React Hooks with Generators
 Generators allow you to pause the execution of a function and resume it later.
 This is incredibly useful when you *don't* want to iterate over an array all at once, and the behavior pairs nicely with React giving us the capability to control *what's* render and *when*.
-Combining these gives us the ability to "pre-load" data on the client, and load it as needed.
-This is a *super* useful pattern if you have a really long list and don't want to show everything at once.

-## Situation
+It's a little hard to conceptualize without seeing it in action, so I decided to build a really simple React app to demonstrate how it works.

+**Disclaimer:** You can do everything we're about to do with just the `useState` hook, and it'll be much easier.
+This is just very simple demonstration of genrators using React to provide visual feedback.

+## Data Source and Components
 Suppose that being the clever developers we are, we fetch all of our data up-front, but we only want to display one item at a time.

-## Data Source and Components
 To start off with we'll use a simple variable to act as our "data source", and setup a few components to handle displaying the label for each item.

 ```javascript